-The function add_object_to_group() registerStockMarketFeeds() takes threefour parameters: the object to be added to the object group, a string that uniquely identifies the object within the group, and a reference to the object group itselfthe server's ORB, the object group, the number of stock market feed objects added by this server, and the starting number for the first stock market feed object added.
-The member identifier new_member.id has no effect on the naming of the object within the Naming Service.
+The function add_object_to_group() takes three parameters: the object to be added to the object group, a string that uniquely identifies the object within the group, and a reference to the object group itself.
+The member identifier has no effect on the naming of the object within the Naming Service.
 To obtain a reference to the object, a client resolves the name bound to the object group.

-The functionality of
+The functionality of add object to group() is as follows:

-add_object_to_group()registerStockMarketFeeds() is as follows:
+1 The server creates an IDL struct of type LoadBalancing::member which contains two items: a reference to the StockMarketFeedImpl object, and a string that identifies the object within the group.

-- The server creates an IDL struct of type LoadBalancing::member which contains two items: a reference to the StockMarketFeedImpl object, and a string that identifies the object within the group. - 2.
-The server adds the new member to the object group in the Naming Service by calling the operation addMember() on the corresponding LoadBalancing::ObjectGroup object. - 3.
-If the string identifier of the new member clashes with an existing member identifier, the operation addMember() throws an exception of type LoadBalancing::duplicate_member to indicate this.
-In this case addMember() does not update the contents of the object group in the Naming Service. - 1.
-The server creates a new StockMarketFeedImpl object, connecting it to the ORB using connect(). - 2.
-The server creates an IDL struct of type LoadBalancing::member which contains two items: a reference to the previously created StockMarketFeedImpl object, and a string that identifies the object within the group. - 3.
-The server adds the new member to the object group in the Naming Service by calling the operation addMember() on the corresponding LoadBalancing::ObjectGroup object. - 4.
-If the string identifier of the new member clashes with an existing member identifier, the operation addMember() throws an exception of type LoadBalancing::duplicate_member to indicate this.
-In this case addMember() does not update the contents of the object group in the Naming Service, and the catch cause checks various possible reasons for failure.
+- 2 The server adds the new member to the object group in the Naming Service by calling the operation addMember() on the corresponding LoadBalancing::ObjectGroup object. - 3 If the string identifier of the new member clashes with an existing member identifier, the operation addMember() throws an exception of type LoadBalancing::duplicate_member to indicate this.
+In this case addMember() does not update the contents of the object group in the Naming Service.